berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 ### Plan for August 15, 2020:
 >- Study data visualization from PCCB.
+>- Implemented requesting more than 10000 numbers from random.org,
+>but API key requires more bits.
+DISCONTINUED
+>- Revise Security.MD. ✓
+>- PROGRAMPLAN.txt -> PROGRAMPLAN.md ✓

+### Plan for August 16, 2020:
+>- Study data visualization from PCCB.
 >- Add ability to generate a dataset with a specified standard deviation, median etc.
 >- Add ability to return dataset or store dataset (generate dataset)
->- Learn how uploading packages to pip works.
->- Implemented requesting more than 10000 numbers from random.org, but requires API key requires more bits (Tell user that their API key has ran out of bits using an exception).
 >- Implement some functions from Excel.
 >- Study some MySQL from that 5 hour-long video.
 >- Add ability to take info from SQL.
->- Revise the default directory thing (You can accidentally overwrite a default directory file).
+>- Revise the default directory thing (You can accidentally overwrite a stored file).
->- Revise Security.MD.
->- PROGRAMPLAN.txt -> PROGRAMPLAN.md

-### Plan for August 16, 2020:
->- Study data visualization from PCCB.

 ### Plan for August 17, 2020: